Israel says Iran violated sanctions by purchasing aircraft

 "We flagged the issue to the U.S. administration," the official said.
 "Unfortunately, the deal still went through and there was no success in preventing it."

-The Israeli official's comments appeared to be an attempt to portray the United States as being lax in enforcing current economic restrictions even as it promises to reimpose them if Iran fails to honor terms of a nuclear deal now under negotiation with six world powers including Washington.

-Israel views the United States, its main ally, as the lead Western player in the talks and as a watchdog over international sanctions imposed on the Islamic Republic.

-Officials in Israel, Iran's arch regional adversary and widely believed to be the Middle East's only nuclear power, say Tehran cannot be trusted to honor a nuclear agreement.
+Israel, Iran's arch regional adversary and widely believed to be the Middle East's only nuclear power, says Tehran cannot be trusted to honour such an agreement.

 The official said the aircraft were sold to an airline that had been blacklisted by the United States "because of its involvement with the Iranian Revolutionary Guards" and Lebanon's Hezbollah guerrillas.
 The official did not name the company.